 Please read everything on this page carefully, as this will constitute the contractual terms of our engagement should we decide to proceed.
 If you have any questions, please ask.

-My default is remote tutoring.
-Skype and Google Hangouts are the most popular platforms, though I’m open to anything else you prefer – it just needs screen sharing capability so I can utilize my digital whiteboard setup.
+My default is remote tutoring through the Zoom app.
+Skype and Google Hangouts are also popular options, and I’m open to anything else you prefer – it just needs screen sharing capability so I can utilize my digital whiteboard setup.
 Requests for in-person tutoring will be evaluated on a case-by-case basis.
 Generally speaking, I’ll do my best to accommodate your wishes as long as it doesn’t interfere with my other scheduling.
 But if I can’t make it work for whatever reason, you’ll have to be okay with remote sessions.
 I reserve the right to bill travel time to and from in-person lessons at my discretion, though I will of course always let you know when that is happening so we can all be on the same page.

 Payment is accepted via the following methods: